Learn

 Temple Israel is an engaged learning community.
 Activities, both formal and informal, challenge our members to learn more about our sacred tradition and to apply its lessons and values to our daily lives.
 Our educational programs foster community and spark excitement in learners of all ages.

-Offerings begin with children from 6 weeks through Kindergarten Prep in our Early Childhood Program called the Kehillah School, progresses with Chavaya (Religious School) instruction to children in grades K-12, and advance to Adult Education courses in spirituality, religious texts, and Hebrew.
+Offerings begin with children from 6 weeks through Kindergarten Prep in our Early Childhood Program called the Kehillah School, progresses with Religious School instruction to children in grades K-12, and advance to Adult Education courses in spirituality, religious texts, and Hebrew.

 Temple Israel’s educational philosophy is to provide a comprehensive set of programs and classes that foster a love of Judaism and enthusiasm for learning.